Johnson County, Iowa: Politics

 Largely due to the presence of the University of Iowa, Johnson County is considered the most liberal county in Iowa and a stronghold of the Democratic Party, and has always been among Iowa's most Democratic counties since the Civil War.
 It has been the strongest Democratic county in the state since 1984.
-This trend predates the recent swing toward the Democrats in counties influenced by college towns.
+This trend predates the recent swing toward the Democrats in counties influenced by college towns (this trend was less prevalent in Story County, home Iowa State University in Ames, until 1988).
 The last Republican to win the county in a presidential election was Richard Nixon in 1960, and the last Republican to even get 40 percent of the county's vote was Ronald Reagan in 1984.
+The last time the GOP won the county in a gubernatorial election was the 1978 Iowa gubernatorial election.
 As a measure of how strongly Democratic the county has been, Democrats easily carried it even in the national Republican landslides of 1972, 1984 and 1988, and the county was the only county in Iowa to vote for Democrat Alton B. Parker over Republican Theodore Roosevelt in 1904.
 In 2020, Joe Biden received the highest percentage of the vote received by any Democrat in the county's history; indeed, by any candidate of any party.
+In 2024, it was the only county to not vote for Donald Trump in the state's Republican presidential caucuses.
+Nikki Haley won the county by a single vote.

 Johnson County's Democratic bent is just as pronounced at the state level.
-It is often the lone county to vote Democratic in statewide Republican landslides, such as Senator Chuck Grassley's re-elections in 2010 and 2016 or Governor Terry Branstad's re-election in 2014.
+It was the lone county to vote Democratic in statewide Republican landslides, such as Senator Chuck Grassley's re-elections in 2010 and 2016 or Governor Terry Branstad's re-election in 2014.